 The idea for the music video originated from the audience’s powerful reaction to the band’s live performance of the song at this year’s West Area Talentspot.
 Neve Crooks, reflecting on the experience of performing on Young Farmers’ biggest stage, recalled: “You can’t hear anyone else on stage with you, and it’s terrifying, but it’s also incredibly exciting.
 Performing alongside other club members in such an emotional way was really special.”

-The music video, which premieres at 10am on Friday 27: https://youtu.be/dkixvmZBnEg
+The music video, premiered at 10am this morning: https://youtu.be/dkixvmZBnEg

 For more information about the 'Are Ewe Okay?' campaign, visit www.sayfc.org/members/member-support/are-ewe-ok/.